Convergence of the empirical measure in expected Wasserstein distance: non asymptotic explicit bounds in $\mathbb{R}^d$: Main results

 \subsection{Covering number}

 Our proofs are based on a suitable partitioning of the unit ball.
-The case of the maximum norm is not hard, because it is easy to cut a cube into smaller cubes.
-The case of the Euclidean case is more intricate.
-For $r\in (0,1)$, we define
+The case of the maximum norm is not hard, because it is easy to cut a cube into smaller cubes. \blu The other cases are more intricate.
+For $\e\in (0,1]$ and $\mm \in [1,\infty)$, we define

-where $B_2(x,r)=\{y\in \rd : |x-y|_2<r\}$, as well as
+where $B_\mm(x,\e)=\{y\in \rd : |x-y|_\mm<\e\}$, as well as

-An estimate of $K_d$ can be found in the work of Verger-Gaugry \cite{vg}, partly based on the results of Rogers \cite{r}, see \eqref{KdVG} below.